There are many problems that computers cannot solve.

 The other two applications show the ability of the library to handle extremely complex problems.

 The traveling salesman problem is a classic and well researched problem.
 Approximation methods have recently improved that guarantee a solution within 40% of the optimal solution.
-An application written using the NP-Hard Solver averages less than one half of 1% (0.35%) over optimal, with the worst single result 1.84% over optimal.
+An application written using the Optimization Library averages less than one half of 1% (0.35%) over optimal, with the worst single result 1.84% over optimal.
 These results, and benchmarks of the capacitated vehicle routing problem, can be viewed here: benchmarks

 There are two demonstration systems to show the ability to handle very complex problems.